SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Libraries/stream.rst.txt

    }

 .. note::
    Each slave can or can't allow the payload to change when valid is high and ready is low.
-For examples:\ :raw-html-m2r:`<br>`
+For examples:

-* An priority arbiter without lock logic can switch from one input to the other (which will change the payload).\ :raw-html-m2r:`<br>`
+* An priority arbiter without lock logic can switch from one input to the other (which will change the payload).
-* An UART controller could directly use the write port to drive UART pins and only consume the transaction at the end of the transmission. :raw-html-m2r:`<br>`
+* An UART controller could directly use the write port to drive UART pins and only consume the transaction at the end of the transmission.
   Be careful with that.

 Functions